ShiroTohu/config/README.md

 ## Storage
 For storage I wanted something that could both be accessible from both my laptop and desktop and something that I could access in a linux environment.
-I thought about using Syncthing for syncthing files across all devices, but decided against it, since I wanted it centralized.
+I thought about using Syncthing for syncthing files across all devices, but decided against it, since I wanted it more centralized.

 I also wanted to try something new and seeing whether this is something that I will like better in the long run rather than syncthing.